Puppy potty schedule by age — a simple potty training routine

 How many potty breaks a day by age?

-Frequency is highest when a puppy is youngest and tapers as it grows and gains bladder control.
-The table below is a rough count of how many times a day you might offer a break — anchored to those wake / meal / drink / play moments rather than to fixed clock times.
+Frequency is highest when a puppy is young and tapers as they grow and gain bladder control — which forms the backbone of the schedule above.
+The table below is a rough count of how many times a day you might offer a break, anchored to those wake / meal / drink / play moments rather than fixed clock times.

 For context on the adult end of the scale, the AKC notes that "under usual circumstances, healthy adult dogs need to relieve themselves three to five times a day." [src]